 To simplify, carbohydrates come in 2 forms: sugar and fiber.
 Naturally occurring foods have higher fiber contents, which is needed to process sugar carbs and fat.
 Even though rolled oats have a higher carb content, they also have a good amount of fiber, which is used to process those sugar carbs.
-Plus, they are part of a protein bar recipe that has lots of other fiber-rich ingredients, creating a great source of slow burning energy in the body and no sugar crash.
+Plus, they are part of a protein bar recipe that has lots of other fiber-rich ingredients, which creates a great source of slow burning energy in the body along with no sugar crash.

 Vitamins + minerals in this recipe

 - Chia seeds provide 30% of the RDI of manganese, 30% magnesium, 27% phosphorus.

 - Almond flour provides 35% RDI of vitamin E, 31% RDI of manganese, 19% RDI of magnesium, 16% RDI of copper, and 13% RDI of phosphorus.

 - Gluten-free rolled oats provide manganese, phosphorus, copper, vitamin B1, iron, selenium, magnesium, and zinc.

 - Bananas provide 9% RDI of potassium, 33% RDI of vitamin B6, 8% RDI of magnesium, 10% of copper, and 14% of manganese.

 - Pepitas provide 18% of the RDI of vitamin K, 33% phosphorus, 42% manganese, 37% magnesium, 23% iron, and 14% zinc.

 This rawkstar ingredient list clearly provides good nutrition in this protein bar recipe, so I know where my body’s fuel is coming from.

 Vegan protein bars recipe